parthxparab/LinkedInJobScript/README.md

-# LinkedIn Job Remove Script
+# LinkedIn Remove All Expired Jobs Script

 This is a simple Client side JavaScript Code which removes all expired or 'No longer accepting applications' jobs from your saved jobs on LinkedIn.